Wetrain/mmu-course-api/README.md

 Local
 --------
-The following requirments are needed to run the application locally and this has been testec on Both Mac and Linux distributions.
+The following requirments are needed to run the application locally and this has been tested on Both Mac and Linux distributions.

 * [Python 3](https://www.python.org/downloads/)